Britain should hand more titles to ordinary citizens - lawmakers

-LONDON Public trust in Britain's system of awarding titles such as Knight and Dame could be damaged because honors are handed to society's elite such as celebrities and sports stars rather than ordinary citizens, lawmakers said on Wednesday.
+LONDON, Aug 29 Public trust in Britain's system of awarding titles such as Knight and Dame could be damaged because honours are handed to society's elite such as celebrities and sports stars rather than ordinary citizens, lawmakers said on Wednesday.

 Honours, which also include Officer of the Order of the British Empire and Commander of the British Empire, are bestowed by the Queen for public service or outstanding achievement, according to a list submitted by the prime minister.